APPLIED MANAGEMENT FOR ENGINEERS

 Subject year levelYear Level 5 - Masters

-Prerequisites Students must be admitted in SMENC, SMENCB, SMENE, SMENEB, SMENMB or SMENM.
+Prerequisites Students must be admitted in SMENC, SMENCB, SMENE, SMENEB, SMENMB or LMEM or SMENM.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|